1,000+ Opportunities

 Financial support to startups Open Call You may also be interested in Flagship Accelerator Open Call 2026 Urban Mobility Explained (UMX) Open Call Strategic Innovation Open Call

-Based on current listing details, eligibility includes: Consortia of at least two partners (SMEs, large enterprises, or research orgs) from at least two different countries.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Consortia of at least two partners (SMEs, large enterprises, or research orgs) from at least two different countries.
+Confirm the full requirements in the official notice before applying.